What Is Spirometry?

-The results are usually given to a specialist to review.
-Your doctor should get a report within a few days and should talk it over with you.
+Your doctor should get a report within a few days and talk it over with you.

-If your doctor suspects you have blocked airways, you may be given a medication that opens them up.
+If the doctor thinks your airways are blocked, they may give you a medication that opens them up.
 It’s called a bronchodilator.
-After several minutes, you may take the spirometry test again to see if the bronchodilator made a difference.
+After several minutes, you may take the spirometry test again to see whether the bronchodilator made a difference.

-A poor FEV-1 score suggests you have an “obstructive airways” disease, such as COPD.
-An obstructive airways disease means your lungs can fill with air normally, but your airways are too narrow to exhale properly.
+A low FEV-1 score suggests you have an obstructive airway disease such as COPD.
+This means your lungs can fill with air normally, but your airways are too narrow to exhale as much as they should.

-If your lungs can’t fill normally, you have a “restrictive lung disease.”
+If your lungs can’t fill enough, you have a restrictive lung disease.

 There are several types of these conditions, but one of the most common is pulmonary fibrosis.
-If you have this disease, some of the tissue in your lungs has become hard.
-It won’t expand as needed when you inhale, so you can never get quite enough breath.
+If you have this disease, some of the tissue in your lungs has become scarred.
+It won’t expand when you inhale, so you can never get quite enough breath.

 Do I Need Spirometry?

-This is one of the most important tests in diagnosing lung disease.
+This is one of the most important tests for a doctor to diagnose lung disease.

-If you’re having any breathing problems, it wouldn’t hurt to talk about spirometry with your doctor.
-If it’s possible you have COPD, asthma, or some other lung issue, this test is a good first step in diagnosing your condition.
+If you’re having any breathing problems, talk about spirometry with your doctor.
+If there's a chance you might have COPD, asthma, or some other lung condition, this test is a good first step toward getting a diagnosis.

 Spirometry is also helpful in testing how well a bronchodilator or other treatment is working.
 You may have had spirometry testing when you were first diagnosed with asthma.
 A test after you’ve been taking asthma medications for a while can let you and your doctor know whether you’re on the right treatment track.